MrP01/ComputationalPhylogenetics/README.md

 Hoping to estimate when two languages split apart using cognates between pairs of Swadesh lists!

-A project of Atticus Mawby, Toby Hudson and Peter Waldert.
+A project of Atticus Mawby, Csabi Botos, Toby Hudson and Peter Waldert.